-- Additional adult support in the classroom each class has access to Learning Support Assistants (LSA) who work with the teacher to support the learning of all children in the class and provide specific additional support for any children who are not making expected progress. - Withdrawal sessions It may be necessary for some children to have sessions/interventions with an LSA soutside the classroom working on specific programmes such as handwriting, spelling, reading and maths.
+- Additional adult support in the classroom each class has access to a Learning Support Assistants (LSAs) who supports the teacher in helping the learning of whole class and provide specific additional support for any children who are not making expected progress. - Withdrawal sessions It may be necessary for some children to have sessions with LSAs outside the classroom working on specific programmes such as handwriting, spelling, reading and maths.